 Prediction 1b.
 “Scores on implicit measures assessing attitudes individuals regularly think about, are expected to have higher internal consistency … than scores on implicit measures assessing attitudes individuals think only infrequently about” (p.20).
 We calculated internal consistency values for each type of IAT (both Cronbach’s α and McDonald’s ωt).
 Participants were also asked how frequently they thought about the two concept categories that were used in the IAT they completed (e.g., Democrats and Republicans).
 For each type of IAT (k IATs = 190, mean n per IAT = 1641), mean frequency ratings were also calculated, resulting in 190 pairs of internal consistency values and mean frequency ratings.
 When these pairs were entered into linear regression analyses, this demonstrated that the self-reported frequency with which participants thought about the concepts employed in the IATs was predictive of the IAT’s internal consistency between domains, as predicted by Dalege and colleagues.
 This relationship held across both metrics of internal consistency (α: β = 0.23, p = .024; ωt: β = 0.24, p = .021).

 Prediction 3. “… when individuals are asked to very quickly answer attitude questions, attitudes are expected to be less polarized than when individuals are given more time to answer the questions.
 Note that the AE framework predicts that this would constitute a small effect.” (p.24).
-The Attitudes 2.0 dataset also contains self-report ratings of both “gut feelings” and “actual feelings upon reflection” of the 190 concept category pairs.
+The Attitudes 2.0 dataset also contains self-report ratings of both “gut feelings” and “actual feelings [upon reflection]” of the 190 concept category pairs.
 We employed these items to assess the hypothesis that deliberative evaluations are less extreme (i.e., polarized) than gut evaluations.
 Self-report ratings for each evaluation type were recoded as absolute scores, so that positive scores represent deviation from neutrality/ambivalence without regard to whether those evaluations were positive or negative.
 A mixed-effects linear regression model that accounted for the nesting of evaluations within concept category domains demonstrated evidence for this prediction: “deliberative” evaluations were found to be less extreme on average than “gut” evaluations (β = -0.07, p < .001).
 The magnitude of this effect is also in line with Dalege and colleagues’ predictions (i.e., a small standardized effect size).
 As such, analyses using a very large existing dataset provide evidence in support of two of the predictions that Dalege and colleagues put forth for the framework.
 Additional tests of the authors’ other predictions are of course warranted.

 Concluding Remarks